 Your car's air conditioning is a sealed system.
 Any major maintenance, such as recharging, should be done by a qualified technician.
-There are a couple of things you can do to make sure the air conditioning works efficiently.
+You can do a couple of things you can do to make sure the air conditioning works efficiently.